Chapter 2 - Faculty and Academics

 Responsible Executive: VP for Academic Affairs

-2.11 Annual Faculty Performance Evaluation for Merit Consideration
+2.11 Annual Faculty Performance Appraisal for Merit Consideration

 I. POLICY STATEMENT